eclipse/mosaic.website/content/docs/simulators/application_mapping.md

 The `servers`-array can be used to specify server units, which can be used to communicate with other units via the cell module.
 Capacity configurations for servers should be done when enabling the `CellModule`.
 Delay and transmission models are configured in the `network.json` of the cell module (see [here](/docs/simulators/network_simulator_cell)).

+{{% alert note %}}
-> Note: The `group` parameter in the mapping configuration has to match with the id in the network configuration in order to
+The `group` parameter in the mapping configuration has to match with the id in the network configuration in order to properly function.
-> properly function.
+{{% /alert %}}

 ```json
 "servers": [
     {